Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions

 Note that the traditional Frobenius loss corresponds to the sum of the squared eigenvalues of the difference between the sample covariance matrix and the estimate.
 Proposition~\ref{prop:frob} therefore implies the existence of a similar relationship for our observation-level Frobenius loss.
 It may therefore serve as a surrogate for a loss based on the spectral norm.

 We are not restricted to a constant scaling factor matrix.
-One might consider weighting the covariance matrix's off-diagnoal elements' errors by their corresponding diagonal entries, especially useful when the random variables are of different magnitudes.
+One might consider weighting the covariance matrix's off-diagonal elements' errors by their corresponding diagonal entries, especially useful when the random variables are of different scales.
 Such a scaling factor might offer a more equitable evaluation across all entries of the parameter:

-Here, $\eta_0$ is a genuine nuisance parameter which can be estimated via the diagonal entries of the sample covariance matrix.
+Here, $\eta_0=\text{diag}(\boldsymbol\psi_0)$ is a genuine nuisance parameter which can be estimated via the diagonal entries of the sample covariance matrix.

-Finally, the covariance matrix $\psi_0$ is the risk minimizer of the observation-level Frobenius loss if the integral with respect to $X$ and the partial differential operators with respect to $\boldsymbol\psi$ are interchangeable.
-Our proposed loss therefore satisfies the condition of Equation~\eqref{risk-min-def}.
+Finally, the covariance matrix $\boldsymbol{\psi}_0$ is the risk minimizer of the observation-level Frobenius loss if the integral with respect to $X$ and the partial differential operators with respect to $\boldsymbol\psi$ are interchangeable. \rone{ \begin{proposition} Let the integral with respect to $X$ and the partial differential operators with respect to $\boldsymbol\psi$ be interchangeable, and let $\eta$ be some fixed $J\times J$ matrix.
+Then

+for $\Theta(\cdot)$ defined under the observation-level Frobenius loss. \end{proposition} The proof is provided in the Online Supplement.} Our proposed loss therefore satisfies the condition of Equation~\eqref{risk-min-def}.
 The main results of the paper, however, relate only to the constant scaling factor case.
 In a minor abuse of notation, we set $\eta_0 = \boldsymbol{1}$, and suppress dependence of the loss function on the scaling factor wherever possible throughout the remainder of the text.